 This activity is a very simple way of introducing the differences between elements, compounds and mixtures, including homogenous and heterogenous mixtures.

-This online teaching package provides hands-on activities with teacher support materials to support the Year 8 Earth and Chemical Sciences components of the Australian Curriculum.
+The teaching package provides hands-on activities with teacher support materials to support the Year 8 Earth and Chemical Sciences components of the Australian Curriculum.

 The activities are organised into three topics: